ms2data/ms2-quick-start/README.md

 # Semantic Modeling Workflow

 MS2 helps you create, govern, and use semantic models of your business data — quickly and at scale.
-In this section, you’ll:
+In this section, you'll:

 1. Build a semantic model using the MS2 AI Copilot
 2. Analyze data using Malloy notebooks